Joint Learning of Linear Dynamical Systems under Smoothness Constraints: Main results

 Our main result for the penalized LS estimator is outlined below.
 The proofs of all results in this section are detailed in Section \ref{sec:laplacian_smooth_analysis}. \begin{theorem} Under Assumption \ref{eq:eta_assump}, suppose $\eta_{l,t}$ has $R$-subgaussian entries for each $l,t$.
 Furthermore, let $G = ([m], \calE)$ be any connected graph.
 Then there exist constants $c, C, C_1 > 0$ such that the following is true.
 For $\delta \in (0,e^{-c})$, if

 we have w.p (with probability) at least $1-3\delta$ that the solution of \eqref{eq:pen_ls_algo} is unique, and satisfies

 where

 \end{theorem} The proof is motivated by ideas in the proof of \cite[Theorem 1]{Sarkar19} for learning marginally stable linear dynamical systems.
-The first error term in \eqref{eq:lapl_smooth_mainbd} corresponds to the bias, while the remaining two terms therein constitute the variance.
-The condition on $T$ in \eqref{eq:T_cond_Lapsmooth_strict_stab} is an artefact of the analysis, and arises from Lemma \ref{lem:laplace_smooth_qq_lowbd} in order to ensure $Q^\top Q + \lambda (L \otimes I_{d^2}) \succ 0$.
+The following points are useful to note. \begin{itemize} \item The first error term in \eqref{eq:lapl_smooth_mainbd} corresponds to the bias (which increases as $\lambda$ increases), while the remaining two terms therein constitute the variance (which decrease as $\lambda$ increases).
+The bias-variance trade-off will be achieved by choosing $\lambda$ to minimize the sum of these terms.

+\item The condition on $T$ in \eqref{eq:T_cond_Lapsmooth_strict_stab} is an artefact of the analysis, and arises from Lemma \ref{lem:laplace_smooth_qq_lowbd} in order to ensure $Q^\top Q + \lambda (L \otimes I_{d^2}) \succ 0$.
 In general, obtaining lower bounds on the eigenvalues of $Q^\top Q + \lambda (L \otimes I_{d^2})$ is challenging as the eigenspaces of $L \otimes I_{d^2}$ and $Q^\top Q$ are not aligned.
-Our strategy is the admittedly naive approach that instead seeks to ensure $Q^\top Q \succ 0$ using results from \cite[Section 9]{Sarkar19}.
+Our strategy is the admittedly naive approach that instead seeks to ensure $Q^\top Q \succ 0$ using results from \cite[Section 9]{Sarkar19}. \end{itemize} It will be instructive now to explicitly consider each $A^*_l$ to be marginally stable, i.e.,